-where the second strength is the strength of the second strength is the second strength of the second strength of of the compound bound to a 4WJ (PDB code: 2GWA, Fig. 7) clarified this non-covalent binding mode across the centre of the 4WJ when in the X-stacked conformation.54 It showed that the two acridine chromophores bound with a 2-fold symmetry through the centre of the 4WJ.
+where the second strength is the strength of the second strength of of the compound bound to a 4WJ (PDB code: 2GWA, Fig. 7) clarified this non-covalent binding mode across the centre of the 4WJ when in the X-stacked conformation.
+It showed that the two acridine chromophores bound with a 2-fold symmetry through the centre of the 4WJ.
 Two adenine bases were flipped out to the major groove and replaced by the acridine groups, forming a pseudo-base pair with thymine.
-Extensive π - π interactions (Fig. 7, green lines) occur between the acridines and DNA bases.
+Extensive $\pi$ - $\pi$ interactions (Fig. 7, green lines) occur between the acridines and DNA bases.
 Additionally, H-bonding was observed between the amide hydrogen of the acridine side-chain and the oxygen of a cytosine base (Fig. 7, red lines).
-This results in the cytosine being misaligned with its base-paired guanine, causing hydrogen bonding between the base pairs to become longer than usual.55
+This results in the cytosine being misaligned with its base-paired guanine, causing hydrogen bonding between the base pairs to become longer than usual.